 Zillow and Redfin estimates are different for a number of reasons, but perhaps the biggest one is that Redfin accounts for list price on a property when coming up with their estimate.
 List price will obviously influence sale price, therefore making the estimate not only different than Zillow’s Zestimate, but also perhaps also making it seemingly more accurate.
 It stands to reason that a list price will likely be relatively close to a sale price.

-Number of estimates
+Number of Estimates

 Redfin is less likely to provide home value estimates for real estate appraised at more than $2 million.
 Zillow has appraised a larger number of expensive homes.

-Margin of error
+Margin of Error

 - Zillow provides estimates for more homes than Redfin does.
 The more homes the system looks at, the more difficult it is for the pricing algorithm to calculate all the detailed variables that impact value in different parts of the country.
 For example, in some parts of the country, a home without a basement is no big deal.
-In other locations, a basement is a must and not having one will negatively impact the home’s value.
+In other locations, a basement is a must-have and not having one will negatively impact the home’s value.